coyorkdow/closure/README.md

 assert(!closure5); // trying copy a non-copyable closure will get an empty result.
 ```

+### Auto deduction
-- Before c++17, when using `std::function` you have to correctly write the complete type of the object you want to construct. `MakeClosure` can help you omit this step.
+Before c++17, when using `std::function` you have to correctly write the complete type of the object you want to construct. `MakeClosure` can help you omit this step.

 ```C++
 template <class C, class...
 Args>